Historical Context of the Bible

 5. Rehearse God’s great actions

-“…by prayer and supplication with THANKSGIVING let your requests be made known to God.” (v.
+“… by prayer and petition, with THANKSGIVING, present your requests to God” (v.
 6c)

 “Thanksgiving, eucharistia, is an important accompaniment of true prayer.
 The recalling of God’s goodness and mercy will save us from the many pitfalls which await the ungrateful soul, e.g. over-concern with our immediate problems, forgetfulness of God’s gracious dealings with us in the past, disregard of the needs of others who are less fortunate than we are.” {See Note 5}